shoang22/my-projects/README.md

 Two agent based models are created to simulate agent interactions in dating applications.
 Each application was created with its own level of multiplicity.
 The goal of this experiment was to observe agent interactions under differing rulesets.
 This project was submitted to the SpringSim 2020 Conference and is currently under review for publication in a scientific journal.

 *Libraries: networkx, numpy, time, random, scipy*

+### Digit Recognizer
+Image data provided by Kaggle is used to train a ResNet50 convolutional neural network to predict whether images contained integers 0 through 9.
+The original dataset was provided in .csv format with coded pixels as columns.
+I had to covert the instances to images for the CNN to process.

+*Libraries: fastai, matplotlib, numpy, pandas, python imaging library, os, random*

 ### Real or Not
 A dataset from Kaggle.com contains twitter posts referring to natural disasters.
 ALso included in the dataset are instances with keywords often associated with natural disasters, but not referring to incidents involving natural disasters.
 A long short term memory (LSTM) neural network is trained on the dataset to classify instances as actual referrals to natural disasters or posts not referring to natural disasters.